S571736/DAT109-Exam/scratch.md

 1. The best architectures, requirements, and designs emerge from self-organizing teams.
 1. At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.

+## UML

+Unified Modeling Language is a standardized general-purpose modeling language in the field of OO software engineering.